Jimmy Keene

 James Keene is an American former FBI operative and author.
-In 1996, Keene was sentenced to ten years' imprisonment on marijuana-related conspiracy charges.
+In 1996, Keene was sentenced to ten years' imprisonment on a marijuana-related conspiracy charge.
 Seven months into his incarceration, he was approached by the FBI and offered a deal which would result in having his record expunged.
 He was asked to transfer undercover to the prison where suspected serial killer Larry Hall was being held, befriend him, and obtain information which could be used to block Hall's appeal against his sentence.
 Keene was successful and he was released from prison having served 17 months.

-In 2010, Keene co-wrote a memoir about his experience titled In with the Devil: a Fallen Hero, a Serial Killer and Dangerous Bargain for Redemption.
+In 2010, James Keene with Hillel Levin wrote a memoir about his experience titled In with the Devil: a Fallen Hero, a Serial Killer and Dangerous Bargain for Redemption.
 It was adapted into the television miniseries Black Bird, which was released in 2022.
 Keene served as executive producer on the series.

 Early life and education

 James Keene was born on New Year's Eve in Kankakee, Illinois, an exurb of Chicago, to James Keene and Lynn Keene.
 His father was a police officer, and his mother owned a restaurant.
 He attended Kankakee Eastridge High School and then Triton College, where he was captain of the football and wrestling teams, and lettered in track and field.
 He went on to attend the University of Arizona, where he earned another degree.
 Keene also practiced martial arts.